inventordave2/colour/sequences.md

 	       103	background bright yellow
 	       104	background bright blue
 	       105	background bright magenta
-	       106	background bright cyan
-	       107	background bright white

-	  Index is 0-7 for the normal colors and 8-15 for the bright; 16-231 are a 6x6x6 color cube; and 232-255 are a grayscale ramp (without black or white).
+	  black or white).
 Indices 16-255 and RGB colors will find the nearest color from the first 16.